BornToDoStuff/Vorpal-Dice-Press/_posts/products/2020-09-18-Amarunes-Adventures-Rise-of-the-Bear-King.md

 ---
 title: "Amarune's Adventures: Rise of the Bear King"
-tagline: An Icewind Dale adventure for 4-6 characters of 4th-6th level.
+tagline: "An Icewind Dale adventure for 4-6 characters of 4th-6th level."
 product_id: 328754
 last_modified_at:
 bundle: false